It’s Car Insurance Renewal time, so should you stick with your current insurer or move on to greener pastures?

 Well, that’s what I thought but only came to my sense a few years ago.

-REMEMBER, YOUR CURRENT INSURER ISN’T AUTOMATICALLY GOING TO GIVE YOU THE BEST PRICE WHEREAS A NEW INSURER IS GOING TO BEND OVER BACKWARDS AND GIVE YOU A COMPETITIVE QUOTE TO SECURE YOUR BUSINESS…..THEY WANT YOUR MONEY
+A NEW CAR INSURANCE PROVIDER IS GOING TO BEND OVER BACKWARDS AND GIVE YOU A COMPETITIVE QUOTE TO SECURE YOUR BUSINESS…..THEY WANT YOUR MONEY!

 HOW TO GET THE BEST QUOTE

 Since we have two cars, we’ve been going for the ‘multicar’ package which has worked out pretty well up until now.
-Our current insurer gave us a requote of £930 for the upcoming year which was a bit more than the previous year so I figured I’d shop around.
+Our current car insurance provider gave us a requote of £930 for the upcoming year which was a bit more than the previous year so I figured I’d shop around.